 After you’ve completed your first piece of content using this new approach, start planning your next piece for the firm website.
 Ranking pages can happen quickly, but for the most part, it’s a long play.
 Figure out your niche, a process, and just start writing blog posts.

 Don’t get discouraged if things start slowly.
-As time goes on you’ll start to see the benefits.
-Your firm website will become a better resource for potential clients and you’ll start to reap the SEO rewards.
+As time goes on, you’ll start to see the benefits.
+Your firm’s website will become a better resource for potential clients and, soon enough, you’ll start to reap the SEO rewards.

 We want you to be successful and we’re here to help.
 You can learn more about our approach here.